 Manipulations through the use of Anger/Tantrums

-A very popular tactic for Marc is throwing a tantrum.
+A very popular tactic for David is throwing a tantrum.
 The days are rare when we don’t have a tantrum.
 Some days they may only last a few minutes, other days they may last for hours.
 Each one is a cry for attention.
 A cry for help and understanding.
 In some cases, it is how he communicates his feelings.
 He knows that no matter how rough the tantrum, no matter how loud the screams and other behaviors, we will still love him.